HamidMusayev/Tkinter-en/README.md

 | `linespace` | Number of pixels of height total.
 This is the leading of type set solid in the given font. |

 ### Anchors
+The Tkinter module defines a number of anchor constants that you can use to control where items are positioned relative to their context.
+For example, anchors can specify where a widget is located inside a frame when the frame is bigger than the widget.

+These constants are given as compass points, where north is up and west is to the left.

+The anchor constants are shown in this diagram:

 ### Relief-styles
 ### Bitmaps
 ### Cursors